Our engineers who worked on Abraham’s Bridge took on a much higher calling than simply designing a structure.

 But Abraham’s Bridge connects more than buildings.
 The circular bridge was created to cultivate a sense of community between those who share different religious views.

-Olsson’s Nebraska Roads and Bridges team was tasked with designing the bridge.
-But before the team could start, two challenges needed to be solved involving Hell Creek, which runs through the property.
+We were tasked with designing the bridge.
+But before we could start, two challenges needed to be solved involving Hell Creek, which runs through the property.
 First, the pedestrian walkway would go through an active wetland mitigation site.
 Second, three bridges had to be constructed within an urban Federal Emergency Management Agency (FEMA) regulatory floodway that was under a Conditional Letter of Map Revision (CLOMR).

 Hell Creek is an almost fully urbanized watershed in the heart of Omaha.
 Because of federal and local regulations, our design had to comply with an outdated FEMA floodplain map and meet “no-rise” requirements for both current and pre-Sterling Ridge conditions.
 We also had to prove our design would not adversely impact neighbors.
 We accomplished this by creating a hybrid hydraulic model that combined the higher flows from the regulatory model with the revised geometry of the CLOMR model.